DilanCF/ENEE447-notes/lecture notes/Lecture26.md

 ![alt text](img/Lecture26/image-8.png)

-When x86 wa sintorducd, there were already 4 physical modes.
+When x86 was introduced, there were already 4 physical modes.
 Only 0 and 3 were being used.
-Later on, they implmented more layers
+Later on, they implemented more layers

 ![alt text](img/Lecture26/image-9.png)

 ![alt text](img/Lecture26/image-10.png)

-Sensitive == Privilieged
+Sensitive == Privileged

 ![alt text](img/Lecture26/image-11.png)

-Advanage: Not every priviliaged instruciton will be translated.
-Some other prviliaged ones can be replaced with non privilged, and therefore run on HW, making it faster
+Advantage: Not every privileged instruction will be translated.
+Some other privileged ones can be replaced with non privileged, and therefore run on HW, making it faster

 ![alt text](img/Lecture26/image-12.png)